Shitaye19/Assignment.3/assignment_3.md

 Describe brifely the major trends that you see in the data.**

 Answer: write your response here.

+I think the scatter plot on question 1.8 is informative.
+Because it shows a linear looking increase in human development index with corruption perception index.

 ## Excercise 2.
 Unemployment in the US 1967-2015